What is Edema and Lymphedema?

-To understand edema and lymphedema a basic understanding of the lymph system is necessary.
+To understand Edema and Lymphedema a basic understanding of the lymphatic system is necessary.
 This page will provide you with information to better understand these conditions.

 The lymphatic system, edema and lymphedema